ryantd42/NY-Legislative-Git/2023/S6996A-2023/bill.md

   ___________

- Introduced  by  Sen. BRESLIN -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary
+ Introduced  by  Sen. BRESLIN -- read twice and ordered printed, and when printed to be committed to the Committee on Judiciary  --  recommitted to the Committee on Judiciary in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the judiciary law, in relation to increasing the  number of county court judges in certain jurisdictions